 The clerk takes minutes of the meetings which are a record of what happens at that meeting.
-Minute takers at committee
+Minute takers at committee meetings are agreed at the start of the meeting.

 The Seven Principles of Public Life

 This is an interpretation of Lord Nolan's seven principles, adapted for schools.
 It is expected that all governors accept the following principles: